-In the name of the good relations that exist with both Moscow and Kiev, Erdoğan has established himself as the main international mediator in the Ukrainian crisis.
-For this role it has received the applause of NATO partners, of which Turkey has been a member since 1952, despite its clear refusal to accept the request for Finland and Sweden to join the Atlantic Alliance.
+In the name of the good relations that exist with both Moscow and Kiev, Erdoğan has established itself as the main international mediator in the Ukrainian crisis.
+For this role, it has received the applause of its NATO partners, of which Turkey has been a member since 1952, despite its clear refusal to accept the request for Finland and Sweden to join the Atlantic Alliance.

 It is not yet clear how and if Erdoğan will manage all his multifaceted “friendships” and, above all, whether his intentions in seeking an answer to the crisis between Russia or Ukraine are serious and real.